The Role of the Governing Body

 Being a school governor provides a challenging, interesting and rewarding way of being involved in your child’s school.
 Free training is provided.

-The full Governing Body meets at least once each term and has four sub-committees:
+The full Governing Body meets at least once each term and has three sub-committees:

 - Curriculum and Standards